zongzw-learn/learn-angularJS/README.md

 # Demostrating Points

 ## basics
+The sample code accepts an input and timely show its uppercase, lowercase, base64, md5 and sha1 values.

-Focus on the basic concepts and usages in angularJS.
+It focuses on demostrating the basic concepts and usages in angularJS.
 * how to write the module, the controller, and apply them in html: **myApp myCtrl**
 * how to define a css style: **panel**
 * how and where to place **script**